oblivioncth/PxCrypt/README.md

 - Always produces a 32-bit RGBA images (saves as a PNG from the command-line)

 ### Note on Security
 While the this technique results in embedded data that's highly scrambled and difficult to decode, and the underlying sequence generator cannot be meaningfully sampled for state recreation in this application, it is not a CSPRNG (MT19937).
 The purpose of this technique is largely data obfuscation, with a basic level of encryption. **For maximum data security, pre-encrypt payloads using a cryptographically secure algorithm, like AES.**

 ## Library

+> [!WARNING]
+> While this library is in a pre-release state (i.e. < v1.0) the underlying implementation is subject to change in ways that break compatibility with older encrypted images at any time!
+The intention is to avoid such changes, but I cannot guarantee they will not occur until 1.0 is finalized.
+Should a breaking change occur, an older version of the library can always be used to decrypt the contents of older images.

 Detailed documentation of this library, facilitated by Doxygen, is available at: https://oblivioncth.github.io/PxCrypt/

 ### Getting Started